 Description

-An AR Credit (Credit Memo) is a type of document used to reduce the balance of a customer’s outstanding accounts receivable by adjusting down the amount previously recorded as revenue.
+An AR Credit (Credit Memo) is a type of document used to reduce a customer’s outstanding accounts receivable balance.
 Essentially functioning as a negative Accounts Receivable Invoice, an AR Credit is processed as its own standalone document, separate from the original Invoice(s).
-When an AR Credit is issued, it decreases both the revenue recognized and the AR Receivable balance associated with the Customer, prior to the credit being processed.
+When an AR Credit is issued, it decreases both the revenue recognized and the AR Receivable balance associated with the Customer.
 It is important to note that AR Credits are distinct from Cash Receipts, which are used to apply received payments against an open invoice.
-Cash Receipts represent actual payments received from customers, and they are applied directly to specific invoices to settle outstanding balances, either in full or partially.
+Cash Receipts represent actual payments received from customers whereas AR Credits represent discounts or refunds on receivables you do not plan to collect.

 AR Credits are created when the total Amount for an Invoice is negative.
 AR Credits can be created in the User Interface, via Excel Upload, or via API.